 Top 5 Best 4×4 Dual-Cab Pickups for less than $50k

-With sales of 4×4 dual-cab pickups booming, we’ve looked at and listed the best, on-paper, 4×4 dual-cab pickups for less than $50k.
+With sales of 4×4 dual-cab pickups booming, we’ve looked at and listed the best 4×4 dual-cab pickups for less than $50k.

 Four-wheel drive dual-cab pickups and SUVs are rocketing up the car sales chart.
 Sure, new car sales this year (2019) are tailing off compared with last year but not where dual-cabs and SUVs are concerned.
 Aussie car buyers simply can’t get enough of them.
 Last month saw the Ford Ranger continue its dominance of 4×4 sales with 2822 sales, beating out the Mitsubishi Triton (2755) and Toyota HiLux (2604).
 But, with prices of top-spec or almost-top-spec 4×4 pickups the way they are only the Triton makes it into our list.
 But, the Ranger and HiLux would dominate a list of the best 4×4 pickups over $50k.
 Stay tuned for that one.

 4×4 Pickup Sales – September 2019 – Top 10

 Now, who’d have ever thought, just a few short years ago, that it would be so hard to compile a list of the best buy dual-cab 4×4 pickups for less than $50k.
 Not me, that’s for sure.
 With the exception of our wildcard, LDV T60, which lists for a lot less than $40k, the vehicles on this list aren’t even top-spec vehicles.
 Not even close.
 To get into a top-spec dual-cab 4X4 these days you’ve got to dig a lot deeper than $50k.